SCCB services “life changing”

 Patrick’s customer service experience preceded the loss of his sight: He spent 20 years working in fast food management and carried that customer service philosophy to his new career.

-“People drive to work and pass restaurants along the way, but if you choose to come in here, you deserve the best service,” he said.
+“If you choose to come in here, you deserve the best service,” he said about The Market.
 “When people come through that door, I want this to be a place where they can forget about the stresses of work, even if it’s just for a few minutes.”

 Since opening The Market in January 2024, Patrick has added a variety of products to his inventory, which now includes premade sandwiches and salads, microwavable lunch items, candy, snacks, and cold drinks.
 He also has breakfast biscuits from local restaurants, and recently added a coffee machine, which customers can use to create a custom coffee, tea, or espresso beverage.